lineality/definition_behavior_studies/README.md

 We can connect metrics for habitability and sustainability to project management.

 Goals & Scope Alignment: definition items
-We can align in main areas where a lack of alignment routines causes problems, which is a focus an impetus in some versions of/approaches to 'agile.'
+We can align in main areas where a lack of alignment routines causes problems, which is a focus and impetus in some versions of/approaches to 'agile.'
 We can align on - Process, Values, Agenda: [Data/System]Ecology: Collapse & Productivity We can align on - Schedule: (?; whole; this iteration) We can align on - Users: Stakeholders & Needs & Goals Evaluation (of users)